AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 1. Ability to create sections.
 Each section can have a title.
 1. Ability to make sections mandatory and setup completion criteria.

-## Add a Learning Path in Captivate Prime
+## Add a Learning Path in Learning Manager

-In Captivate Prime, in the Admin app, click **Learning Path** on the left panel.
+In Learning Manager, in the Admin app, click **Learning Path** on the left panel.

 In the **Learning Path** page, click **Add**.
 Enter the details.